-If you are looking for the best souvenirs to buy in Egypt, this post has you covered!
-I love wandering a bazaar or a souq or a gift shop to find the best thing to buy as a memento of my trip, especially if it is a unique Egyptian souvenir.
-I used to send myself home a postcard, but that was interrupted after a postcard from Jordan took 9 months to arrive!
-I have also been to a few places lately that do not have post cards on every corner, unlike the ABC shops scattered along Waikiki Beach in Oahu.
-I decided it was better to take my favorite souvenirs home with me, instead of in the mail.
+I used to send myself home a postcard, but that was interrupted after a postcard from Jordan took 9 months to arrive in Canada!
+I have also been to a few places lately that do not have postcards on every corner (like Iraq), unlike the ABC shops scattered along Waikiki Beach in Oahu.
+Since then, I decided that the best souvenirs to buy in Egypt should come home with me, instead of in the mail.
 I also like to buy a flag from the country I am visiting and that easily fits into any suitcase or backpack!

 #4 Cotton Dress